geneowak/go-movie-reservation-api/README.md

 | `show_times` | A movie playing at a cinema across a date range. |
 | `reservations` | One row per seat: the hold, and then the booking. |

-All primary keys are `uuidv7()`, generated in SQL rather than the application, which keeps them time-sortable and therefore index-friendly.
+Every primary key except `refresh_tokens.token` is `uuidv7()`, generated in SQL rather than the application, which keeps them time-sortable and therefore index-friendly.

 ### How the seat model works